 The original log cabin built here was constructed with Ponderosa pine logs from the adjacent hill from the present home site and skidded down with oxen teams.
 John and his family homesteaded at the neighboring (now Rauth Ranch).
 Hiram and his family had the adjoining ranch 2 miles further up Lame Jones Road.
 Hiram was married first to Belle Tuttle and later to Orah McClendon.
 From these marriages, 7 children were born.
 One of them being Jay Smith Mahoney who ranched here after his Dad (Hiram) passed away in 1920.
 Jay married Lorene Gray and they had 5 children.
-Their oldest son, Gerald Jay Mahoney with his wife Betsy (Owen) Mahoney, continued the ranching tradition until he sold the ranch to his daughter, Beth and son-in-law, Pat in 2008.
+Their oldest son, Gerald Jay Mahoney with his wife Betsy (Owen) Mahoney, continued the ranching tradition until he sold the ranch to his daughter, Beth in 2008.

 The ranch has grown from several homestead parcels to its present size of 10,000 acres.
 Substantial growth came as Gerald and Betsy (Owen) Mahoney bought several sizable neighboring ranches and added much to the size and versatility of the present ranch.
 The Diamond Seven Bar name is taken from a livestock brand that Gerald bought and began using.